 - Absence of communication policy: Well-designed communication policy encourages communication in the organization.
 In the absence of such policies, employees fail hesitate to communicate.

-- Filtering: Filtering implies willful distortion of information.
+- Filtering: Filtering implies a willful distortion of information.
 This problem usually arise in upward communication.
-In upward communication, employees tend to pass only those messages that create positive impression about them.
+In upward communication, employees tend to pass only those messages that create a positive impression about them.

-- Fear: Fear of reprisal or attack, fear of criticism for knowing very little etc. may create problem in communication.
+- Fear: Fear of reprisal or attack, fear of criticism for knowing very little, etc. may create a problem in communication.

 - Halo Effect: The halo effect is the tendency to use a general impression based on one or a few characteristics to judge other characteristics of that same individual.
 For example, a manger might identify one trait of an employee, such as an excellent attendance record, and perceive that the employee’s productivity and quality of work must also be outstanding.